Caring for a Natal Mahogany Plant (Trichilia Emetica)

 High light is not recommended due to Mahogany's insatiable water lust.
 High light will only serve to increase water usage and chance of over dying.

 Low light is not recommended, but can be tolerated if at least some light is available, and watering is adjusted to balance soil moisture.

-Perhaps one of the most critical care aspects to long term health of the Mahogany plant is diligent watering maintenance.
-As mentioned previously Mahogany react very badly to under watering often with fatal results.
+Perhaps one of the most critical care aspects to the long term health of the Mahogany plant is diligent watering maintenance.
+As mentioned previously, Mahogany react very badly to under watering often with fatal results.

 The keys to success lie in these elements of the Mahogany plant.